trebor/soul-bound/rfc.md

 * **Sequence numbers**
   * For multi‑step exchanges, messages may carry a small integer `sequence`
     (1, 2, 3…) to enforce correct ordering.
-  * Replay or reordering (e.g. sending “SponsorAttestation” before “SensorPackage”)
+  * Replay or reordering (e.g. sending "SponsorAttestation" before "SensorPackage")
     is detected and dropped.
 * **Binding**
-  * Nonce and sequence number are always included in the data that’s hashed
+  * Nonce and sequence number are always included in the data that's hashed
     and signed by each actor, preventing mutation or reuse.

 ## **7.3 Verifiable Delay Functions (optional)**

 * **Purpose**
-  * Enforce a minimum elapsed time without trusting local clocks (e.g., a “cool‑off”
+  * Enforce a minimum elapsed time without trusting local clocks (e.g., a "cool‑off"
     between mint and transfer of stake).
 * **How it works**
   * Prover computes a VDF output `vdfOut` over a public input and difficulty parameter.